 Your pelvic floor muscles hold up many of the organs in your urinary system, including your bladder.
 If these muscles weaken, organs can slip slightly out of place and lead to more frequent urination.
 Vaginal childbirth is one way the pelvic floor muscles can become strained and start to lose their strength.
-Aging may also lead to pelvic floor muscle weakening.
-Many times, it can be hard to tell if weakened pelvic floor muscles are causing your frequent urination.
-A urogynecologist will be able to tell you whether this is the case.
+Aging may also lead to pelvic floor muscles weakening.

 Frequent urination can be a sign of both type 1 and type 2 diabetes, particularly if you produce a lot of urine when you pee.
 With diabetes, your body can’t regulate sugar levels properly.
-As a result, there’s often excess sugar in your system which your body is trying to get rid of.
-This helps to explain why frequent urination is an early sign of the disorder.
-Other symptoms like tiredness, constant thirst or hunger, a dry mouth or tingling in your hands or feet often also appear.
+As a result, there’s often excess sugar in your system that your body is trying to get rid of, which helps to explain why frequent urination is an early sign of the disease.
+Other symptoms include tiredness, constant thirst or hunger, dry mouth, or tingling in your hands or feet.

 When should I see a doctor about my frequent urination?

-If you’re pretty sure that overhydration, too much caffeine or pregnancy aren’t behind your frequent urination – or if your need to go is interfering with your daily life – it’s definitely the right time to schedule a visit with an OB-GYN.
-Because a variety of things cause a frequent urge to pee, it’s important to talk to a doctor about your concerns and get an accurate diagnosis.
+If you’re pretty sure that your frequent urination isn’t being caused by overhydration, too much caffeine, or pregnancy – or if your need to go-go-go is impacting your quality of life – it’s definitely the right time to schedule an appointment with your primary care doctor or your OB-GYN.
+Because a variety of things can cause a frequent urge to pee, it’s important to talk to a doctor about your concerns and get an accurate diagnosis.

 - Avoiding drinking fluids before bed